lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 by each instance will not be predictable, and in a multithreaded implementation, will also not be repeatable.

-### Array Values for State Variables and Parameters
+### Array Expressions for State Variables and Parameters

-An array expression (e.g., (0, 1, 2)) can be used as the default value for parameters and state variables.
-In the following example, the parameter `sequence` and the state variable `x` have a default value of `(0, 1, 2)`:
+A Lingua Franca array expression (e.g., (0, 1, 2)) can be used for the initial (default) value of parameters and state variables.
+In the following example, the parameter `sequence` and the state variable `x` have an initial value of `(0, 1, 2)`:

 ```lf-py
 reactor Source(sequence(0, 1, 2)) {